 Politically, within the NHS, IAPT is untouchable at the moment – much-lauded by the Labour Party and a great short-term fix for the Conservative Party during the pandemic.
 But CBT is helping to kick the mental health can down the road and doing a major disservice to people.

 An interesting article by Paul Atkinson about the colonisation of the NHS can be found here.

 With the rise of mental health issues (and, maybe, a reflection of contemporary culture), people are fed up with 6-8 week waiting lists and so turn to apps.
 The primary issue here is that CBT-based apps are directional – telling people what to do; lack context; don’t work to understand the background or underlying issues.

 The suggestion is that we are increasingly familiar with CBT and so lose respect for it (the same being seen at the moment with regards to Mindfulness) and this will always be the case when people are offered the quick-fix, superficial approach of self-help – and this creates a compelling argument for increasing access to psychotherapy instead.

 Neil Fogarty is an experienced business leader who set up his first SaaS software development company in 1997.

 He has been building businesses through collaboration for over 30 years and is a co-founder and the CEO of Litha Group – a psycholinguistic AI enterprise based in the UK.

-His primary role within Litha is that of strategy, governance, and investment of this omnichannel psychology & linguistics company as it brings groundbreaking technologies to market.
+His primary role within Litha is that of strategy, governance, and investment as this omnichannel psychology & linguistics company brings groundbreaking technologies to market.